apache/ignite-3/modules/catalog/README.md

   represents delta required to move current version of catalog to state defined in the given command.
 * [UpdateLog](src/main/java/org/apache/ignite/internal/catalog/storage/UpdateLog.java) -- distributed
   log of incremental updates.

+## Guarantee

+For modify operation (invocation of `CatalogManager.execute()`), a resulting future will be completed as soon as version in which results of the command take place becomes available on every node of the cluster.
+This "availability" is determined as "version activation time plus some duration to make sure changes are propagated and applied within the cluster", where `some duration` defined by `schemaSync.delayDuration` configuration property.
+This implies, that consequent read access to catalog service with latest timestamp (`HybridClock.now()`) from any node will return the catalog of version that incorporates results of the command (assuming there were no concurrent updates overwriting modifications made by initial command).
+This also implies, that concurrent access to the catalog service may return catalog of version incorporating results of the command even if resulting future has not been yet resolved.
+Additionally, there is an extra await to make sure, that locally new version will _always_ be available immediately after resulting future is completed.

+For read access, it's up to the caller to make sure, that version of interest is available in local cache.
+Use `CatalogService.catalogReadyFuture` to wait for particular version, or `SchemaSyncService.waitForMetadataCompleteness` if you need a version which is active at provided point in time.

+Consumers of catalog's events are allowed to read catalog at version from event.

 ## How it works